danburonline/public-notes/04 subsidiary/courses/Udemy/Neuroanatomy/Peripheral nervous system.md

 ## Sensations

-The peripheral nervous system plays a key role in transmitting sensory information to the [[central nervous system]].
+The peripheral nervous system plays a key role in transmitting sensory information to the [[Central nervous system]].
 It handles both special and general sensations.

 ### Special Sensations